dorucioclea/spentoday/docs/tech-requirements.md

 If 2 or more translations are provided, then Spentoday will use language of user.
 If product doesn't suppor langugae of user, then it will use first possible or default.

+## Webhooks

+Sometimes you need to add external functionality to the service or connect it with other service.
+So we want to add some really basic webhook support.
+Maybe just one webhook for all sorts of things.

+It will be cool at least for experience, but it also can be very useful.
+For example you want to send some additional email when user buy some specific product.

 ## AI

 Maybe to be in step with modernity we can use AI.
 Some examples: